Be inspired by Europe’s history & culture

 Europe Highlights

 Europe’s treasures reveal themselves in countless ways—from the breathtaking fjords of Norway to the storied shores of antiquity along the Mediterranean.
 Home to iconic cities like Venice, Vienna, Copenhagen, Prague and Dublin, as well as charming medieval villages, this is a continent best explored via its waterways.
-Here are a few of the highlights you may see on a European journey:
+Here are a few of the highlights you may experience on a European journey:

 - A leisurely boat ride through Amsterdam’s famous canals